 5. There are many who desperately need your help.

-While we spend the holiday season stressed about which gifts to buy our loved ones, there are many families stressing about how to provide adequate food and health care for their little ones, let alone presents.
-No matter how you decide to donate for #GivingTuesday, it will make the world a little bit better for someone who is struggling.
+While we spend the holiday season stressed about which gifts to buy our loved ones, there are many families worrying about how to provide adequate food and health care for their little ones, let alone presents.
+No matter how you decide to donate for #GivingTuesday, your donation will make the world a little bit better for someone who is struggling.